fabricejp/combell-cli/README.md

 cp .env.example .env
 ```

-Fill in your credentials in the .env file
+Don't forget to fill in your credentials in the .env file,
+and start using it.

 ```